cppservergit/apiserver/README.md

 ## Requirements

-The test environment is Ubuntu 22.04 with GCC 12.3, we used Canonical's Multipass VMs on Windows 10 Pro, it's a very agile toolset for this purpose.
+The test environment is Ubuntu 22.04 with GCC 12.3, we used Canonical's Multipass VMs on Windows 10 Pro, it's a very agile tool for managing lightweight VMs on Windows.

 Update Ubuntu package list:
 ```